gcallah/Rationalism/VoegelinOakeshott/OakeshottVoegelin.md

 MO's parting of the ways with Plato on the practical value of philosophy appears early on, when he writes: "There is a difference between the 'unexamined life', which Plato said no man would wish to lead, and a life devoid of philosophical or speculative interest.
 Though it is, perhaps, the major defect of Plato's philosophy it that fails to recognize this difference" (1933: 303).
-And he claims, a few dozen pages later,
+And he claims, a few dozen pages later, "a satisfactory life does not depend upon philosophical knowledge; indeed, such knowledge is irrelevant to it" (1933: 339).
+And a little later he argues that "To turn philosophy into a way of life is it wants to have abandoned life and philosophy" (1933: 355).

 Oakeshott expands upon this brief passage four decades later, in *On Human Conduct*.
 After a number of pages discussing the nature of theorizing, Oakeshott acknowledges his debt to Plato: "This account of